sounlida/envoyer-docs/src/projects/management.md

 #### Heartbeat IP Addresses

-If your application firewall requires you to allow access from the heartbeat monitors by IP address, you should allow the following IP addresses so that Envoyer can ping your URL:
+If your application firewall requires you to allow access from the health check monitors by IP address, you should allow the following IP addresses so that Envoyer can ping your URL:

 - New York: `198.199.84.22`
 - London: `167.71.140.19`